Red Lake, Ontario

 Red Lake is a municipality with town status in the Canadian province of Ontario, located 535 km northwest of Thunder Bay and less than 100 km from the Manitoba border.
-The municipality consists of six small communities—Balmertown, Cochenour, Madsen, McKenzie Island, Red Lake and Starratt-Olsen—and had a population of 4,107 people in the Canada 2016 Census.
+The municipality consists of six small communities (Balmertown, Cochenour, Madsen, McKenzie Island, Red Lake, and Starratt-Olsen) and had a population of 4,094 people in the 2021 Canadian census.

 Red Lake is an enclave within Unorganized Kenora District.
 The municipality was formed on 1 July 1998, when the former incorporated townships of Golden and Red Lake were merged along with a small portion of Unorganized Kenora District.

-The name of the town comes from a local legend telling of two men from the Chippewa tribe who stumbled across a large moose.
+The name of the town comes from a local legend telling of two men from the Ojibwe tribe who stumbled across a large moose.
 The men proceeded to kill the moose, the blood of which drained into a nearby lake.
 The blood turned the lake's waters red in colour, ultimately giving the area its name.
 The name appears on the Bouchette map of 1875, and was officially approved on 7 December 1909.

 History

 According to archeological surveys in the area, it is proposed that First Nations people have inhabited the Red Lake area for 2,000 years.
 The first people to live on the land were members of the Sioux and Cree tribes.
 Ojibwe people began to inhabit the area approximately 200–300 years ago, effectively becoming the predominant people at the time.

+In 1790, the Hudson's Bay Company established a trading post at Red Lake as an outpost of Osnaburgh House.
+The post, also known as Lake Rouge, Red Paint Lake, or Asa-tena-a-sat, operated periodically until 1806.
+In 1815, it was reopened and became the seat of HBC's Red Lake District, but in 1822, it closed again.